 - Prefer MTR, the local metro over private mode of transportation to avoid burning a hole in your pocket.
 This will save you a hell lot of money.

 Looking forward to explore Hong Kong?
-Make your planning easy with this detailed guide and customize your own Hong Kong tour packages with TravelTriangle.
+Make your planning easy with this detailed guide of 4 days Hong Kong itinerary and customize your own Hong Kong tour packages with TravelTriangle.
 BOOK NOW!